How To Help A Gambling Addict

 - Put the needs of the addict ahead of their own needs.

-- Easily over-engage themselves and be attracted to people with special needs.
+- Easily over-engage themselves and become attracted to people who need special attention or something of that nature.

 Spontaneously, it sounds like a co-addicted person is a wonderful human being, doesn’t it?
 The problem is that co-dependency creates a destructive pattern in their life.
 It isn’t their life anymore!
 Typical symptoms of co-dependence are: